eastgenomics/Genie/README.md

 This repository contains scripts to convert Genie MAF data to aggregated counts to assist with interpretation according to [UK Somatic Variant Intepretation Guidelines (S-VIG)](https://www.acgs.uk.com/media/12831/svig-uk_guidelines_v10_-_post-acgs_ratification_final_submit01.pdf) and its [supplementary information](https://www.acgs.uk.com/media/12832/svig-uk-supplementary-material-post-acgs-ratification-final.pdf).

 ### Convert MAF to VCF
 Each unique variant in the MAF data is required to be converted to VCF description in GRCh37 to enable liftover to GRCh38.
-A FASTA (sourced from Ensembl) is required for the GRCh37 reference genome, which can be retrieved from the Ensembl FTP site:
+A FASTA (sourced from Ensembl) is required for the GRCh37 reference genome.
+These can be retrieved from the Ensembl FTP site:
 ```
 wget https://ftp.ensembl.org/pub/grch37/release-114/fasta/homo_sapiens/dna/Homo_sapiens.GRCh37.dna.toplevel.fa.gz
 gzip -d Homo_sapiens.GRCh37.dna.toplevel.fa.gz